-When I came up with ideas for this post I initially came up with 62 ideas that can make someone a better leader.
+When I came up with ideas for this post I initially came up with 62 leadership skills that can make someone a better leader.

 Now that may seem a little bit excessive (and probably impractical to try and implement all of them).
-So I’ve cut it down to what I would consider the most important, and who knows I may even add some more in at a later date as a sequel.
+So I’ve cut it down to what I would consider the most critical leadership qualities, and who knows I may even add some more in at a later date as a sequel.

 While you may think that some people are natural-born leaders, the good thing is that you can learn to be a leader.
 To give you an example, as a teenager, I would be the kid that would be sitting up the back hoping no one would notice me.